 Tamar Lusztig represents plaintiffs and defendants at trial and on appeal in federal and state courts across the country.
-She maintains a diverse practice, advising individuals and corporate clients in a variety of areas including intellectual property, contract disputes, employment disputes, products liability, and other high-stakes, complex cases.
+Tamar is a seasoned trial lawyer with substantial courtroom experience, representing her clients in a wide variety of matters regarding intellectual property, antitrust, contracts, employment, products liability, and other high-stakes, complex cases.

-Lusztig has amassed an impressive docket of high-profile cases, often facing off – and prevailing – against opposing lawyers with twice her experience.
-Lusztig’s clients and colleagues look to her for her strategic acumen, judgment, and composure under pressure to help secure victory in bet-the-company cases.
+Tamar has amassed an impressive docket of high-profile cases, often facing off – and prevailing – against opponents with substantially more resources than her clients.
+Tamar’s clients and colleagues look to her for her strategic acumen, judgment, and composure under pressure to help secure victory in bet-the-company cases.

-Lusztig takes seriously her commitment to seeking justice for her clients, no matter what their economic status.
-In addition to her recent pro bono win for New York University, she recently represented pro bono a former prisoner in a Section 1983 case arising out of an illegal strip search.
-In this case, key admissions Lusztig obtained in defendants’ depositions led to a sizable settlement for her client just before trial.
+- Tamar represented a former prisoner in a Section 1983 case arising out of an illegal strip search during her incarceration.
+Key admissions Tamar obtained in the defendants’ depositions led to a sizeable settlement for her client on the eve of trial.

 Tamar is the first woman to be elected to the Susman Godfrey partnership in New York,* and chair of the firm’s Diversity Committee.